Skip to content

 Basic Dynamic Content

 Up to this point, all the Apps you've built have been static.
-They've displayed the same content every time you load them, depending on what you've hard-coded into the JSON used to define your app.
+They've displayed the same content every time you load them, depending on what you've hard-coded into the JSON used to define your UI Components.

 In App Maker, we have a few different ways to make your Apps dynamic, these range from: